Rupthuz/Portfolio-2---Memory-game/README.md

 - [ ] Introduction of More Challenging Levels:
 Exploration is underway for the introduction of more difficult levels within the game, providing seasoned players with an enhanced and progressively challenging gaming experience.

+# Color Scheme
+# Typography

+# Deployment

+The website is currently hosted on GitHub Pages and is deployed directly from the master branch.
+Automatic updates to the deployed site are triggered with each new commit to the main branch.
+It is crucial to name the landing page as index.html for proper deployment on GitHub Pages.

+To deploy the page on GitHub Pages from its corresponding repository, the following steps were undertaken:

+Login or Sign Up to GitHub.
+Navigate to the project repository.
+Access Settings from the top menu.
+Select "Pages" from the left-hand navigation panel.
+In the "Source" section, opt for the branch to deploy (Main for newer repositories, Master for older ones).
+Choose the deployment folder, typically "/root".
+Click "Save" and patiently await the completion of the deployment process.
+The URL will be displayed above the "Source" section.